nuntipat/MicroVSA/README.md

 ## Prerequisite

-The easiest way to test MicroVSA on the MCU development board is to use PlatformIO.
+The easiest way to test MIVSA on the MCU development board is to use PlatformIO.
 However, example projects based on proprietary IDEs are also provided for some development boards.
 Please refer to the list of compatible IDEs for your board in the table below.

 | Brand | MCU | Dev Board | IDE |
 |-------|-----|-----------|-----|